Software Defined Internet Exchange

 Recap on BGP FlowSpec

 BGP FlowSpec is a BGP SDN mechanism that distributes flow-based policies to other BGP speakers.
 It enables the dynamic distribution of security profiles and corrective actions using a signaling mechanism based on BGP.
 No other protocols (OpenFlow, NETCONF, etc.) are used to disseminate the policies.
-The solution is based entirely on BGP consisting of a new Border Gateway Protocol Network Layer Reachability Information (BGP NLRI – AFI=1, SAFI=133) encoding format.
+The solution is based entirely on BGP and consists of a new Border Gateway Protocol Network Layer Reachability Information (BGP NLRI—AFI=1, SAFI=133) encoding format.

 It reuses BGP protocol algorithms and inherits all the operational experience from existing BGP designs.
 It’s simple to extend by adding a new NLRI – MP_REACH_NLRI / MP_UNREACH_NLRI.
 It’s also a well-known protocol for many other technologies, including IPv6, VPN, labels, and multicast.

-All existing BGP high availability and scalability features can be used with BGP FlowSpec; for example, route reflection is possible for a point to multipoint connections.
+All existing BGP high availability and scalability features can be used with BGP FlowSpec; for example, route reflection is possible for point-to-multipoint connections.
 In addition, BGP provides the following:

 • Inter-domain support.